aurelius-in/DeepChief/README.md

 See my Project Gallery on my site ReliableAINetwork.com.
 LinkedIn: linkedin.com/in/oellison • GitHub: github.com/aurelius-in

 *DeepChief helps teams do more with the same headcount while raising trust.
-If you’re hiring for AI platform, agentic finance, or governance, this repo showcases how I design for reliability, auditability, and scale.*
+For prospective customers and investors evaluating agentic finance, governance, and auditability products, this repo demonstrates our approach to reliability, traceability, and scale.
+To discuss pilots, partnerships, or investment, please reach out.*